hongqin/network_aging_codes_2018/README.md

-# network_aging_ms_draft
-started on May 10, 2018 for bmc systems biology submission.
+# Codes for Network Aging Manuscript

 Supporting codes and data for Qin 2018 network aging modeling manuscript.